scheinerman/ShowSet.jl/README.md

 [![codecov.io](http://codecov.io/github/scheinerman/ShowSet.jl/coverage.svg?branch=master)](http://codecov.io/github/scheinerman/ShowSet.jl?branch=master)

-This module makes the printing of `Set` and `IntSet` objects in Julia nicer.
+This module makes the printing of `Set` objects in Julia nicer.

 ## Usage

-Without the use of this module, `Set` and `IntSet` objects display like this:
+Without the use of this module, `Set` and `BitSet` objects display like this:

 ```julia